xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 TODO (put somewhere):

-- CRDT-as-data-model (not just basic data structures).
-In composition?
-Or is it obvious enough?
-(Perhaps in intro as contrast to prior work.
-Without the prior bias, it's obvious to do things this way.)
-- Targetting semantics (what to do when stuff happens), not implementation like most works.
-Implementation comes second; can sometimes optimize (especially memory, e.g. a counter).
-We describe our semantics in terms of operation implementation because that's often simplest, but you might end up using a different implementation.
-That's also a bit different from the abstract semantics (define as function of causal history), although we give those too where easy (e.g. unique set).
-- Principles: views; not everything is shared).
-Used in flash card, but seems too early to introduce.
 - Clarify existing CRDTs vs novel ones (spreadsheet, concurrent for-each).
 - links for principles
 - Counter somewhere?
 E.g. in considering user intention (contrast with register)?